The Eternal Idol

-The Eternal Idol is the thirteenth studio album by English heavy metal band Black Sabbath, released on 23 November 1987 (UK) and 8 December 1987 (US).
-It is the first Black Sabbath album to feature vocalist Tony Martin.
-It spent six weeks on the Billboard 200 chart, peaking at 168.
-It was also the last full album of new material by Black Sabbath to be released by Warner Bros.
-Records (in North America), and the final album through their original label Vertigo Records until the release of 13 in 2013.
+The Eternal Idol is the thirteenth studio album by the English heavy metal band Black Sabbath, released in November 1987, through Vertigo Records in the UK, and on 8 December 1987, through Warner Bros.
+Records in the US.
+It is the first Black Sabbath album to feature vocalist Tony Martin, and the final album to be released through Warner Bros. and Vertigo Records, until the release of 13 in 2013.